vyctorbrzezowski/vyctorbrzezowski/README.md

 I'm **Vyctor**, a 🇧🇷 designer who ships code.

-Computer Engineering grad from UnB who, somewhere along the way, realized I cared less about how computers are built and more about **the experience of the people using them**.
-Lately, that includes agents too.

 ## what I do

 - Design interfaces and experiences, then build them myself